elastic/e2e-testing/e2e/_suites/fleet/README.md

    export GITHUB_CHECK_REPO="beats"
    ```

-3. Define the proper Docker images to be used in tests (Optional).

-    Update the Docker compose files with the local version of the images you want to use.

-    >TBD: There is an initiative to automate this process to build the Docker image for a PR (or the local workspace) before running the tests, so the image is ready.

-4. Install dependencies.
+3. Install dependencies.

    - Install Go, using the language version defined in the `.go-version` file at the root directory.
 We recommend using [GVM](https://github.com/andrewkroh/gvm), same as done in the CI, which will allow you to install multiple versions of Go, setting the Go environment in consequence: `eval "$(gvm 1.15.9)"`
    - Godog and other test-related binaries will be installed in their supported versions when the project is first built, thanks to Go modules and Go build system.

-5. Run the tests.
+4. Run the tests.

    If you want to run the tests in Developer mode, which means reusing bakend services between test runs, please set this environment variable first: